Instabilities of the Fractionalized Dirac Semimetal in the Kitaev-Kondo Model: Model

 where the local constraint $\hat{\eta}_i \hat{\xi}_i^x \hat{\xi}_i^y \hat{\xi}_i^z =1$ ensures that the Hilbert space is not artificially enlarged and that the spin-commutation relations $[\hat{S}_i^\alpha, \hat{S}_j^\beta]=2\delta_{ij} \epsilon_{\alpha\beta\gamma}\hat{S}_i^\gamma$ follow from the fermion anti-commutation relations.

 Although the resulting Hamiltonian is initially quartic in terms of the Majorana fermion operators, it can be solved analytically since the local bond operators $\hat{A}_{ij}^\gamma = i \hat{\xi}_i^\gamma \hat{\xi}_j^{\gamma}$ and corresponding plaquette operators, given by the product of bond operators around each hexagon, commute with the Hamiltonian.
-This results in a free-fermion Hamiltonian with Dirac dispersion $\epsilon_0 (\bk) = \pm K |\lambda(\bk)|$ of the $\hat{\eta}$ Majorana fermions (spinons) and three flat bands $\epsilon_\gamma (\bk) = \pm \Delta$ for the localized $\hat{\xi}^\gamma$ Majorana fermions (visons).
-The energy gap $\Delta$ ($\Delta/|K| \approx 0.525$ \cite{Saheli+24,Thiagarajan+24}) corresponds to the excitation energy of a pair of $Z_2$ gauge fluxes \cite{Kitaev06}.
+This results in a free-fermion Hamiltonian with Dirac dispersion $\epsilon_0 (\bk) = \pm K |\lambda(\bk)|$ of the $\hat{\eta}$ Majorana fermions (spinons) and three flat bands $\epsilon_\gamma (\bk) = \pm \Delta$ for the localized $\hat{\xi}^\gamma$ Majorana fermions (visons) with an energy gap $\Delta/|K| \approx 0.525$ \cite{Saheli+24,Thiagarajan+24,Bunney+25}.
 Note that by definition, the Majorana fermions are always at half filling.

 To study the effects of the Kondo coupling $J_K$ between Kitaev Majorana fermions and Dirac conduction electrons we employ the coherent state, imaginary-time path integral formalisms.
 After Fourier transform to frequency $k_0$ and spatial momenta $\bk$ the action is given by $\mathcal{S} = \mathcal{S}_0[\bar{\bm{\psi}},\bm{\psi}] + \mathcal{S}_0[\bm{\eta}] + \mathcal{S}_0[\bm{\xi}]+ \mathcal{S}_{\textrm{int}}[\bar{\bm{\psi}},\bm{\psi},\bm{\eta},\bm{\xi}]$ with